OpenFn/docs/adaptors/msgraph.md

 ### Overview

-MS Graph is a REST API that allows you to access Microsoft Cloud products.
-After you register your app and get authentication tokens for a user or service, you can make requests to the MS Graph API.
+MS Graph is a REST API that allows you to access data and insights from data stored within an Organization’s Microsoft 365 instance with access across domains such as Microsoft core services, enterprise mobility + security services, windows services, and Dynamics 365 Business Central services.
+The MS Graph Rest API also allows authorized users to build new applications that deliver value to users within and outside the organization.

+MSGraph OpenFn Adaptors allows you to seamlessly authenticate and integrate with the Microsoft 365 platform to access data or perform specific workflow-driven operations on behalf of a tenant or a user within the Microsoft 365 instance.
+For example, the MSgraph Adaptor allows users to build OpenFn workflows to access documents stored in SharePoint, create or update files, and manage permissions.
+Another use case is building a workflow to connect with a Microsoft users emails, calendar, and contacts to read and manage specific information directly.

 ### Adding an MS Graph client